-FRANKLIN, MA (WHDH) - The parents of a missing Franklin student broke their silence Wednesday as the search for their son continues, more than three days after he was reported missing.
+FRANKLIN, MASS.
+(WHDH) - The parents of a missing Franklin student broke their silence Wednesday as the search for their son continues, more than three days after he was reported missing.

 After scouring the area of Phyllis Lane in Franklin for Michael Doherty, 20, authorities shifted their search efforts Tuesday to Bellingham.